 Our Vision: Change Lives Through The Power of Music

 Our team of Music Therapists work in schools, hospitals, day and residential centres, hospices and other settings in Scotland.We have four bases – Edinburgh, Glasgow (Cardonald), Crosshill, Fife and Dundee.
 We will have a therapist working in Aberdeen from September 2017.
 We are aiming to relocate the Fife centre to Dunfermline in 2017.

-The charity was founded in 1996, operates only in Scotland and is a separate charity to Nordoff Robbins England & Wales although we work together.
-The name Nordoff Robbins comes from the founders of our music therapy approach – Paul Nordoff and Clive Robbins – more here.
+The charity was founded in 1996, operates only in Scotland.
+We work closely with our sister charity, Nordoff Robbins England & Wales.
+Our name comes from the founders of our music therapy approach – Paul Nordoff and Clive Robbins – more here.

 All music therapists employed by Nordoff Robbins Music Therapy in Scotland are required to have successfully graduated from one of the accredited postgraduate training courses in the UK and maintain registration with the Health and Care Professions Council.
 (HCPC)

 Our music therapists also maintain membership with the British Association for Music Therapy (BAMT) and have Personal Indemnity Insurance for their clinical practice.
 In addition, they all hold Enhanced Disclosure or are members of the PVG scheme through the Central Registered Body in Scotland.

 The World Congress Of Music Therapy, Japan, July 2017

 Our therapist Jenny Laahs attended this international conference.